KhacTuanIT/vnjobs-mobile/README.md

-# VNJOBS API - Specialized Project 1 of VKU 2020
+# VNJOBS MOBILE APP - Specialized Project 1 of VKU 2020

 <p align="center">
 Description: This is the Mobile App for Specialized Project 1 of VKU 2020 for Job seeker and personal or company can connect together easier.